-Google Adwords Advertising can give you the fast track to hammer away at each of these goals.
+Google Ads can give you the fast track to hammer away at each of these goals.

 Astute planning before you set up your Adwords campaigns will help you drive lower cost, more qualified traffic to your website.